 The government’s contribution will reduce to 60% of wages up to a cap of £1,875 with employers paying the additional 20% along with the employer NICs and pension contributions.

-The scheme is currently set to close entirely, on 31 October 2020 with no suggestion that it will be further extended.
+The scheme is currently set to close entirely, on 31 October 2020 and will be replaced by the Job Support Scheme.

 Employers have until 31 July to make any claims in respect of the period on or before 30 June.
 Therefore, claims for furlough pay up to 30 June must be made separately to claims for furlough pay from 1 July.